jernesten/ogui-installer/README.md

 | Lubuntu            | soon    |
 | Kubuntu            | soon    |

-***1:** Working but the menu don't read ~/.local/share/applications/ogui.desktop and cant'be manually added
+- ***1:** Working but the menu don't read ~/.local/share/applications/ogui.desktop and cant'be manually added -- **Solution:** Copy ~/.local/share/applications/ogui.desktop into an other directory and launch it from there.

-Solution: Copy ~/.local/share/applications/ogui.desktop in othe directory and launch it from there.
+- **Other:** In an ubuntu + xfce custom distro the launcher (~/.local/share/applications/ogui.desktop) has being build with errors (unknowed causes)

 ## What should the Installer be able to do?